 There are tremendous benefits to this system, although there are critics of it too and we look at both sides of the argument here and we suggest viable alternatives to having cavity wall insulation.

-The three main types of UK Cavity wall insulation.
+The three main types of Cavity wall insulation.

-1. A popular and widely used insulation product is made from mineral wool insulation, and is known as Rockwool and is made from, as it suggests, old wool.
+1. A popular and widely used insulation product is made from mineral wool insulation, and is known as Rockwool and is made from stone wool – a blend of naturally occurring volcanic diabase rock.

 2. Polystyrene balls.
 These tiny balls are injected into holes in the wall with a special pump, usually mounted within the teams lorry.
 (NOTE, NEVER PAINT AGAIN does NOT offer this system)